 Veterinarians

-Katrina Breitreiter, DVM, DABVP (Feline)
+Katrina Breitreiter, DVM, DABVP (Feline) | She/Her

 Dr. Katrina Breitreiter, or “Dr. Kat the Cat Doctor,” as some call her, is the owner of South Austin Cat Hospital.
 She graduated from Texas A&M College of Veterinary Medicine in 2013.
 Dr. Breitreiter began her career helping cats by working in shelter medicine and performing TNR for outdoor living cats in Austin, Texas.
 She then worked in small animal general practice for three years while pursuing advanced training in feline medicine through the University of Sydney.
 In 2017, Dr. Breitreiter made the decision to work exclusively with feline patients and opened South Austin Cat Hospital.
 In 2020, Dr. Breitreiter became the first veterinarian in the city of Austin to obtain board certification through the American Board of Veterinary Practitioners (ABVP) in feline practice.
 She is one of only approximately 80 feline specialists world-wide.